Diffusio-phoretic fast swelling of chemically responsive hydrogels

-Although the 2D weakly perturbed gel swelling and bound copper release profiles deviate only slightly from the 1D uniaxial deformation results (Fig.~\ref{fig:results1}a--d, blue curves), the 2D simulations reveal the nature of the surface deformation dynamics during the swelling and relaxation stages.
-Fig.~\ref{fig:results2} and the Movies S1, S2 demonstrate the hydrogel deformations, the accompanying fluid flow in the gel and the supernatant, and the bound copper as a function of time when adding 1M acid initially (Fig.~\ref{fig:results2}a--e, Movie~S1) and 0.05 M acid delivery at $t=8.4\tau$ after the initial 0.01M acid addition step (Fig.~\ref{fig:results2}f--j, Movie~S2)~\cite{SI_dimentionless_eq}.
-For strong acid, the penetration of the Gaussian stimulus front into the gel triggers a local swelling bump associated with a convective flow (Fig.~\ref{fig:results2}b--c).
-Later, the flow reverses direction at the center ($x=L/2$) at the onset of break-up of the single bump into two swelling fronts ($t=0.5\tau\,,$ Fig.~\ref{fig:results2}d), which then travel in opposite directions at the gel surface in phase with the copper decomplexation front ($t=0.7\tau\,,$ Fig.~\ref{fig:results2}e) and decay at longer times along with the diminishing flow streamlines.
-Similar traveling deformation fronts sensitive to the acid progression rate and direction along the substrate were reported in Ref.~\cite{Korevaar2020}.
-Note that the swelling fronts are not solitons since, upon passing through each other, two such waves would end up in bound-copper-depleted regions and thus rapidly be annihilated.
-For weak acid, because the deformation and flow are negligible, a traveling front at the gel surface does not form (Fig.~\ref{fig:results2}g--j).
+Although the 2D weakly perturbed gel swelling and bound copper release profiles deviate only slightly from the 1D uniaxial deformation results (Fig.~\ref{fig:results1}a--d, blue curves), the 2D simulations reveal the deformation dynamics during swelling and relaxation starting from the initial conditions given in Sec.~S3~\cite{si_dimensionless_eq}.
+When adding 1M acid initially (Fig.~\ref{fig:results2_strong}a), the penetration of the Gaussian stimulus front (with a standard deviation in the order of the water capillary length) into the gel triggers a local swelling bump associated with a convective flow (Fig.~\ref{fig:results2_strong}b--c, Movie~S1).
+The flow reverses direction at the center ($x=L/2$) at the onset of break-up of the single bump into two swelling fronts ($t=0.5\tau\,,$ Fig.~\ref{fig:results2_strong}d), which travel in opposite directions at the gel surface in phase with the copper decomplexation front ($t=0.7\tau\,,$ Fig.~\ref{fig:results2_strong}e) and decay at longer times along with the diminishing flow streamlines.
+Similar traveling deformation fronts sensitive to the acid progression rate and direction were reported in Ref.~\cite{Korevaar2020}.
+For 0.05 M acid delivery at $t=8.4\tau$ after the initial 0.01M acid addition step, because the deformation and flow are negligible, a traveling front at the gel surface does not form (Fig.~S7, Movie~S2)~\cite{si_dimensionless_eq}.